saint0x/ggquick/README.md

 - 🤖 Automatically generates PRs when you push new branches
 - 🎯 Creates detailed, conversational PR descriptions that explain the changes thoroughly
 - 📝 Follows repository contributing guidelines when generating PRs
-- 🔄 Simple and reliable rate limiting
-- 🚀 Fast and lightweight implementation

 ## Installation